jake-knerr/js-style-guide/README.md

 function testUserData() {}
 ```

 #### Prefer to name constructor functions like data.
-They do not start with a verb and are nounal.
+They are nounal and do not start with a verb.

 > Why?
-Constructor functions create data and are more similar to data than behavior.
+Constructor functions create data (objects) not behavior.

 ```javascript
 // discouraged